The fit up took some time, but it’s bloody beaut now. A couple of pics attached might show what I’m explaining.

 Did 3 launches over 2 days last weekend, between crabbing with a mate and taking the family for a high speed spin for fun, and it didn’t miss a beat.
 Kids are rapt and the boss approved.

 I got pulled up at the ramp last Friday night by the water police and got a warning smack on the knuckles for not having a Capacity Label.
-They were so impressed with the whole setup, they said the money from the fine I might have got would better serv the boat in finishing what I’ve started.
+They were so impressed with the whole setup, they said the money from the fine I might have got would better serve the boat in finishing what I’ve started.
 Lucky I’d say.